-In the operational system, the sea surface temperature (SST) is specified from an analysis provided by OSTIA and kept constant during the 10-day forecast.
-This analysis is a blend of satellite retrievals and in situ observations from ships.
+In the operational system, the sea surface temperature (SST) is specified from an analysis provided by OSTIA.
+This field is kept constant during the 10-day forecast for HRES and ENS system evolves the SST and sea ice using the NEMO model (see the Part 5 on ensemble prediction for more details).
+The OSTIA analysis is a blend of satellite retrievals and in situ observations from ships.
 The idea is to have a detailed horizontal distribution from satellite and to anchor this temperature fields to the rather sparse ship observations.
 It means that that the analyzed SST fields are calibrated as if they are ship observations and therefore they represent bulk SST fields (i.e. measured a few metres deep)

 The ocean skin temperature is not always the same as the bulk SST.
-A very shallow layer (less then 1 mm thick) is cooler because of the turbulent and long wave radiative heat loss to the atmosphere which has to be compensated for by the inefficient molecular transport in the water skin.
+A very shallow layer (less then $1 \, mm$ thick) is cooler because of the turbulent and long wave radiative heat loss to the atmosphere which has to be compensated for by the inefficient molecular transport in the water skin.
 Solar radiation has only a small effect on the cool skin because the solar absorption in such a thin layer is small.
 However, at low winds, solar radiation can create a so-called warm layer with a depth of a few metres.